 sue to illustrate sample Google Account user names.

-In order to use Google Analytics, you must be signed in with a registered Google Account email address and password.
-Create a Google Account here.
-However, just having a Google account does not automatically grant you access to Analytics.
-First, you must register for Google Analytics, a one-time, simple process.
+To use Google Analytics, you must be signed in with a registered Google Account email address and password.
+If you don't have a Google account, create your Google Account now.
+Having a Google account does not automatically grant you access to Analytics—you must also register for Google Analytics, a one-time, simple process.

 For more information on Google Accounts, see the Google Accounts Help Center documentation.